margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for Taylor Swift's perspective on love and crushes
 * Grateful for the young generation's ability to enjoy swimming
 * Grateful for my uncle
+* Grateful for the history of murders and a cultural understanding of gun usage in the country
+* Grateful for memories of going to the Christian Science church in Scotland

 <br>